kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 ![ipad bordered](images/Animals2.png)

-Once you've let go, the animation will either return to the top, or complete.
-If you try and grab the screen as it's disappearing (the transition is super slow to help you with this!), nothing will happen.
+Once you’ve let go, the animation will either return to the top or complete.
+If you try and grab the screen as it’s disappearing (the transition is super slow to help you with this!), nothing will happen.

-To make an interactive transition super duper interruptibly interactive, there's a new method to implement on your `UIViewControllerAnimatedTransitioning` object.
+To make an interactive transition super-duper interruptibly interactive, there’s a new method to implement on your `UIViewControllerAnimatedTransitioning` object.
 Open **DropDownDismissAnimator.swift**.
 This is a standard transition Animator object.
 Add the following new method:

 ```swift
 func interruptibleAnimator(using transitionContext: UIViewControllerContextTransitioning) -> UIViewImplicitlyAnimating {